Snowflake IPO: Data Warehousing Company Confidentially Files

 Although countries are starting to reopen, it’s likely that social distancing practices will continue until there is a coronavirus vaccine.
 This could give companies like Snowflake a long-term advantage.

-And if you’re interested in investing in Snowflake stock, you want to know…
+If you’re interested in investing in Snowflake stock, you’ll want to know more about its finances.

 When Will Snowflake IPO?

-Snowflake confidentially filed with the SEC.
-That means the company’s filing doesn’t need to be public until 15 days before its roadshows.
-By doing this, Snowflake is less likely to be affected by market fluctuations and investor criticism until the company is ready to launch on the market.
+Initially, Snowflake confidentially filed with the SEC.
+That meant the company’s filing didn’t need to be public until 15 days before its roadshows.
+Because of this, Snowflake was less likely to be affected by market fluctuations and investor criticism as it prepared to launch on the market.

 If you’re looking for the latest investment opportunities, Investment U is the place to be.
 Sign up for our free e-letter below!
 It’s full of useful tips and research from our experts.
 Whether you’re a beginner or an experienced investor, there’s something for everyone.

-Some analysts think the Snowflake IPO will come as early as Q3 of this year.
-And as the markets show signs of recovery from the coronavirus crash, the timing couldn’t be better for Snowflake stock.
+Investors should keep an eye out for the Snowflake IPO pricing.
+As the markets show signs of recovery from the coronavirus crash, the timing couldn’t be better for Snowflake stock.